shadcl/shad-blockchain/README.md

 # Shad blockchain
 A tiny blockchain I developed for reference in an ongoing debate with a few colleagues regarding embedded blockchain viability.

+This project is intended

 #### What is a blockchain?
+Shad-blockchain was intended as a primer for a decentralized version of shad-blockchain.

 The term "blockchain" is often used interchangeably with "decentralized blockchain," which causes confusion.
 A blockchain, as its name suggests, is simply a growing list of blocks linked together using cryptography.

 Shad-blockchain is not a decentralized blockchain, but a tiny blockchain that you can add blocks to from the command line.